Gervig/Business-Intelligence-Exam/README.md

 2) We assume that certain game genres sell better on specific consoles.
 Therefore, we expect to see a significantly larger number of sales from a specific genre on those consoles.
 3) We assume that some game genres follow a popularity cycle, and we expect to identify patterns in when specific genres become popular.
 4) We assume that some game genres sell better in specific regions.
+5) We assume that the combination of categorical features in the dataset (such as genre, console, publisher, and developer) contains enough information to predict a game’s total sales before launch.
+Therefore, we expect that a machine learning model, such as a Random Forest, will be able to generate reasonably accurate predictions of sales based solely on these features.

 ## Annotation
 - This project addresses when it is most optimal to release a game in a specific genre and region.